m1ritter/cse15l-lab-reports/week-9.md

 ```
 $ grep -c "Italy" WhereToItaly.txt
 ```
+In this case, the word "Italy" was found on 78 different lines.
 <img width="622" alt="image" src="https://user-images.githubusercontent.com/122555675/224584319-df72fcbc-4912-449c-966e-c13f2f665fe9.png">

 ```
 $ grep (-i) -r "rice" WhereToJapan.txt
 ```
+Here, without using "-i" there were 21 lines where the word "rice" was found.
+I figured I would try it with "-i" and low and behold, there was one more additional line!
 <img width="645" alt="image" src="https://user-images.githubusercontent.com/122555675/224584412-5449b87c-500e-4492-8058-7a2b05679cff.png">